 Another way to standardize gravimetry is to divide the gravimetric test results by the patient’s body area, which is calculated using the individual’s height [body area (m2) = 0.01667 × height (cm)0.5 × mass (kg)0.5] (58).

-The Minor starch-iodine test is a simple and inexpensive method for discovering the presence of perspiration, identifying the affected surface area, and assessing the severity of sweat-overproduction (1,59,60).
-The technique is mainly useful for mapping areas of focal perspiration before and after treatments (i.e., botulinum toxin injection or surgery) (48,53,55,61,62).
-The Minor test is not used to quantify HH severity, but it can identify different perspiration intensities.
+The Minor’s starch-iodine test is a simple and inexpensive method for recognizing the presence of perspiration, identifying the affected surface area, and assessing the severity of sweat-overproduction (1,59,60).
+The technique is mainly useful in mapping areas of focal perspiration before and after treatments (i.e., botulinum toxin injection or surgery) (48,53,55,61,62).
+The Minor’s test is not used to quantify HH severity, but it can identify different perspiration intensities.

-Even though the Minor test does not determine HH severity (48), it can categorize different perspiration intensities by using the Intensity Visual Scale.
-Applying a 6-grade visual scale, the final color from the Minor test is classified as follows: 0, no sweating; 1, initial; 2, mild; 3, moderate; 4, intense; and 5, excess sweating (64).
+Although the Minor’s test does not determine HH severity (48), it can categorize different perspiration intensities by using the Intensity Visual Scale.
+Applying a 6-grade visual scale, the final color from the Minor’s test is classified as follows: 0, no sweating; 1, initial; 2, mild; 3, moderate; 4, intense; and 5, excess sweating (64).
 Regions with great sweating will appear homogenous and highly pigmented (scores 3–5), whereas areas with less sweating will appear heterogeneous and speckled (scores 0–2) (64).